PassbirdCo/MetaKeepCodeSamples/polygon-id/README.md

 ## MetaKeep Polygon ID Integration Demo

 This directory contains sample projects that you can use as a starting point for integrating MetaKeep with Polygon ID infrastructure.
-The integration requires minimal code using the [MetaKeep JavaScript SDK](https://docs.metakeep.xyz/reference/sdk-101).
+The integration requires minimal code using the [MetaKeep JavaScript SDK](https://docs.metakeep.xyz/reference/sdk-101) and [MetaKeep APIs](https://docs.metakeep.xyz/reference/cryptography-services-introduction).

 ## Directory Structure